 Visit a partner location to work with a representative to fill out your application.
 Bring photocopies of all your paperwork.
 You will still need to mail in your application when finished.

-The TAP application asks for documents to show who is in your household and your income.
+The application asks for documents to show who is in your household and your income.

 Proof of residency

-To prove you live at the address of the water account, you will need one of the documents listed below.
-You only need one, but it must be valid.
+To prove you live at the address of the water account, you will need two of the documents listed below.
+Both documents must be valid.

-- Current government issued ID with current address (such as driver’s license or ID card)
+- Current government photo ID showing address (such as driver’s license)

 For every person who lives with you, you’ll need: